GeoffBreemer/DLToolkit/scripts/AWS commands.md

 ## 1. Initial EC2 instance setup (one-off)

-1. Create a new EC2 instance using the GUI:
+1. Create a new EC2 instance

+Use the GUI:

   - Use `Deep Learning AMI (Ubuntu)` from Amazon (AMI ID: ``)
   - Deploy to a `g3.4xlarge` or `p2.xlarge` instance